 Temperature Control During Phase-Change Energy Storage

 PHASE CHANGE MATERIAL (PCM)

 Inorganic PCM are engineered hydrated salt solution made from natural salts with water.
-The chemical composition of salts is varied in the mixture to achieve required phase-change temperature.
-Special nucleating agents are added to the mixture to minimize phase-change salt separation and to minimize super cooling, that are otherwise characteristic of hydrated salt PCM.
-Salt Hydrates are characteristic of being non-toxic, non-flammable and economical.
+The chemical composition of salts is varied in the mixture to achieve the required phase-change temperature.
+Special nucleating agents are added to the mixture to minimize phase-change salt separation and to minimize supercooling, that are otherwise characteristic of hydrated salt PCM.
+Salt Hydrates are characteristic of being non-toxic, non-flammable, and economical.

-Organic PCM are naturally existing petroleum bi-products that have their unique phase-change temperature.
+Organic PCM are naturally existing petroleum bi-products that have a unique phase-change temperature.
 These products are manufactured by major petrochemical companies so their availability could be limited.
-They can be toxic, flammable and expensive.
+They can be toxic, flammable, and expensive.
 They have infinite life cycles and the price varies with changes in petroleum prices globally.

 ADVANTAGES OF PHASE-CHANGE ENERGY STORAGE

 - Store thermal energy at the temperature of process application

 - Store thermal energy as latent heat which allows higher thermal energy storage capacity per unit weight or material without any change in temperature

 - Store thermal energy from a thermal energy source or electrical energy source when available and use when needed